FloWsnr/General-Physics-Transformer/README.md

-# Large Physics Foundation Model for Computational Fluid Dynamics

-This repository contains the code for the Large Physics Foundation Model (LPFM) for Computational Fluid Dynamics.
-The LPFM is a transformer-based foundation model capable of learning many different systems of CFD equations at once.

-Its input are multiple time-steps of physical fields, such as velocity and pressure, and the model predicts the next time-step.
+# Towards a General Physics Transformer
 ## Introduction

+This repository contains the code for the paper "Towards a General Physics Transformer".
+The GPhyT is a physics-aware transformer model trained to predict over
+11 different physics systems.
+Specifically, the model leverages "in-context learning", i.e. learning from a set of initial time steps to deduce the physics of the system.
+The makes the model capable of learning new physics systems without any additional pretraining and without any user input.

 ## Installation